5TFG4/autohub-usbip/docs/INSTALL-win.md

 .\install.ps1
 ```

-> `install.ps1` validates that `usbip.exe` is discoverable via `Get-Command`.
-If it is missing from `PATH`, the script halts with step-by-step instructions (including the link above) so you can install the CLI before continuing.
+> `install.ps1` validates that `usbip.exe` and `pwsh.exe` are discoverable via `Get-Command`.
+If either tool is missing, the script halts with guidance so you can install the dependency before continuing.

 The installer: